ExtReMLapin/gHomes/README.md

 ![](https://i.imgur.com/nuy5vTn.png)

-## GHomes allows your players to rent/purchase houses or apartments.
+## gHomes allows your players to rent/purchase houses or apartments.

 GHomes is provided with strong and easy-to-use tools which will allow you to quickly add -if the map you're using is not supported yet- houses or apartments to your favorite map.